-For a delicious contrast, serve these puddings alongside chewy strips of candied lemon peel, available at gourmet shops and specialty candy stores.
+For a delicious contrast, serve these puddings alongside chewy strips of candied lemon peel.

 Photography: Jim Franco